holoviz/datashader/.github/issue_template.md

 ## How to reproduce

-Ideally, please include a complete, minimal, self-contained python script or notebook that reproduces the issue (in the environment you describe below).
+Ideally, please include a complete, minimal, self-contained python script or notebook that reproduces the issue (in the environment you describe below). http://matthewrocklin.com/blog/work/2018/02/28/minimal-bug-reports contains useful guidance on doing this if you are unsure.

 ## Your environment

+If your version of datashader is neither the latest release (https://github.com/bokeh/datashader/releases/latest) nor the latest GitHub master, please consider upgrading before filing your issue.

 Please tell us how to reproduce your environment:

-  * The output of `conda env export` and `conda info`.
-Note that if your version of datashader is neither the latest release (https://github.com/bokeh/datashader/releases/latest) nor the latest GitHub master, please consider upgrading before filing your issue.
+  * If using conda, the output of `conda list` and `conda info`.

+  * If using pip, the output of `pip freeze`.

   * What operating system and version?